Crystal Thermal Transport in Altermagnetic RuO2

 Figures~\ref{fig2}(a)-\ref{fig2}(c) depict three prominent features of crystal thermal transport.
 Firstly, $zx$ and $yz$ components are nearly identical.
 This is ensured by the symmetry constraint $\mathcal{TC}_{2x\bar{y}} R_{yz} = R_{zx}$ [see Eq.~\eqref{eq:R}], here, $\mathcal{C}_{2x\bar{y}}$ forces $R_{yz}$ to $-R_{zx}$, and $R_{zx}$ is odd under $\mathcal{T}$.
 Secondly, all components show an oscillatory behavior with $\theta$: while the $zx$ and $yz$ components exhibit a period of 2$\pi$, $\sigma_{xy}$ is $\pi$-periodic.
 This can be understood from realizing that the $z$-component of the spins at $\pi-\theta$ is the time-reversed counterpart of the ones at $\theta$ with $x$ and $y$ components staying the same, which results in the fact that $R_{zx,yz} (\pi-\theta)=R_{zx,yz} (\theta)$ but $R_{xy} (\pi-\theta)=-R_{xy} (\theta)$.
 Finally, $\sigma$, $\alpha$, and $\kappa$ are strongly anisotropic in the direction of the N{\'e}el vector.
 For example, $zx$ and $yz$ components gradually increase with increasing $\theta$ from $0^{\circ}$ to $90^{\circ}$, which can be explained from the evolution of Berry curvature (supplemental Fig.~S1).

-We now elucidate three distinct types of geometrical Berry curvature contributions that ultimately shape the crystal thermal transport properties $-$ Weyl fermions, pseudo-nodal surfaces, and spin-flip ladder transitions $-$ schematically depicted in Fig.~\ref{fig3}(a-c).
-By looking at band structures shown in Fig.~\ref{fig2}(d), we notice that as $\theta$ increases, the magnitude of band splittings at specific $k$-points decreases, and the gaps along the XM and MY paths as well as along the ZM and MA paths are gradually closing.
-This indicates the emergence of N{\'e}el-order-dependent topological Weyl nodal features~\cite{Smejkal2020,Ahn2019,J-Zhan2022}.
-In the absence of SOC, we find two spin-up nodal lines lying on the (001) and (110) planes and two spin-down nodal lines on the (001) and ($\bar{1}10$) planes, which are connected by $\mathcal{C}_{4z}$ rotation symmetry (supplemental Fig.~S2).
-When SOC is included and $\textbf{\textit{N}}\parallel[110]$, the nodal line lying on the (110) plane is preserved, protected by the $\mathcal{M}_{[110]}$ symmetry, while the ones lying on the (001) plane fall apart into three pairs of Weyl points [Figs.~\ref{fig3}(d) and~S2].
-In Figs.~\ref{fig3}(e) and~S3(a) we present evidence that in the regions where such Weyl points are formed large Berry curvature emerges as a result of interband transitions between the bands of the same spin, Fig.~\ref{fig3}(a).
-The contribution from Weyl points can be seen even more clearly at the Fermi energy $\varepsilon = \varepsilon_F \pm 0.19$ eV [Figs.~S3(b,c)].
+We now illustrate three distinct types of geometrical Berry curvature contributions that shape the crystal electronic and thermal transport properties in altermagnets: Weyl fermions, pseudo-nodal surfaces, and ladder transitions [Figs.~\ref{fig3}(a-c)].
+As $\theta$ increases, the band splitting magnitude at specific $k$-points diminishes, and gaps along X-M-Y and Z-M-A paths progressively close [Fig.~\ref{fig2}(d)], signaling the emergence of N{\'e}el-order-dependent topological Weyl nodal features~\cite{Smejkal2020,Ahn2019,J-Zhan2023}.
+Without SOC, we identify two spin-up nodal lines on the (001) and (110) planes and two spin-down nodal lines on the (001) and ($\bar{1}10$) planes, connected by $\mathcal{C}_{4z}$ rotation symmetry (Fig.~S2).
+Upon incorporating SOC, for $\textbf{\textit{N}}\parallel[110]$, the nodal line on the (110) plane is preserved, protected by $\mathcal{M}_{[110]}$ symmetry, while those on the (001) plane disperse into three pairs of Weyl points [Figs.~\ref{fig3}(d) and~S2].
+In Figs.~\ref{fig3}(e) and~S3(a), we show how large Berry curvature emerges in regions of Weyl points due to interband transitions within bands of the same spin (spin-conserved parts, $\uparrow\uparrow$ or $\downarrow\downarrow$), schematically depicted in Fig.~\ref{fig3}(a).
+The Weyl point contribution becomes more pronounced at the Fermi energy $\varepsilon = \varepsilon_F \pm 0.19$ eV [Figs.~S3(b,c)].